JosephYostos/Compliance-workshop/03-security-policies/assignment.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/JosephYostos/Compliance-workshop/main/03-security-policies/mainfest/2.3-pci-isolation-policy.yaml
 ```
-Now go to calico cloud UI and make sure the two policies have created under the security tier.
+Now go to Calico Cloud and make sure the two policies are created under the security tier.

 ![Image Description](../assets/security-policies.png)

-Let's do some testing.
+Verfiy if the policies are working as intended.

   PCI Policy Testing
 ================
-To test, we'll use our MultiTool pods both inside of the 'hipstershop' namespace and in the default namespace.
+To test, use MultiTool pods both inside of the 'hipstershop' namespace and in the default namespace.

-We will run two tests:
+Run two tests:
 - First, Test connectivity  inside the 'hipstershop' namespace where all pods has label 'pci=true'.
 - Second, Test connectivity from pod outside hipstershop namespace without the 'pci=true' label.